DISCLAIMER: I do not own the 'Percy Jackson & the Olympians' series. The books completely belong to Rick Riordan.

 "Where is it?" he growls, coming closer to me.

 "I just said that I was making it," I reply.

 I can feel his eyes on me as he says, "All I ask of you is to clean the house and make my food so it's ready for when I get home after working a long shift.
 Is that too much to fucking ask for?"
-He tugs on my hair harshly, twisting it so I have to turn and face him all it will rip out.
+He tugs on my hair harshly, tugging on it so hard that I am forced to turn and face him.

 "I'm sorry," I mutter.
 "I-I was busy."

 "Busy?
 Doing what?
 Trying to make friends?"
 He laughs hysterically.

 "I was cleaning up your mess," I say, squeezing my eyes shut, waiting for the blow.

 "Don't talk to me like that, Annabeth," he says, his mouth against my ear as he speaks in an eerily calm voice.
 I wait for it, try to prepare, but the punch is hard enough to cause me to bend over, clutching my stomach, which only makes him pull my hair harder.
 I scream.